SAFEHR-data/datafaker/docs/source/quickstart.rst

 * ``ignore`` for tables that should not be present in the destination database
 * ``empty`` for tables that should contain no data, but be present (also for tables that should be populated entirely from stories, see later)
 * ``vocabulary`` for tables that should be reproduced exactly in the destination database
-* ``normal`` for everything else
+* ``generate`` for everything else

 This command will start an interactive command shell.
 Don't be intimidated, just type ``?`` (and press return) to get help:

 .. code-block:: console

    $ sqlsynthgen configure-tables
-   Interactive table configuration (ignore, vocabulary, private, normal or empty).
+   Interactive table configuration (ignore, vocabulary, private, generate or empty).
 Type ? for help.

    (table: myfirsttable) ?

    Use the commands 'ignore', 'vocabulary',
-   'private', 'empty' or 'normal' to set the table's type.
+   'private', 'empty' or 'generate' to set the table's type.
 Use 'next' or 'previous' to change table.
 Use 'tables' and 'columns' for information about the database.
 Use 'data', 'peek', 'select' or 'count' to see some data contained in the current table.
 Use 'quit'